-Pivot to the left, taking the left foot back into a squat as you lower the arm.
-Pivot back to the front, squat, and curl the weight into a biceps curl.
-Repeat for 30 seconds and then switch sides.
+To do this, lower your left arm and pivot to the left, bringing your left foot back into a squat.
+Squat down, then twist your body to the front and curl the weight into a biceps curl.
+When the 30 seconds are up, switch sides.

 Triceps Extension With Kicks

-Use both of your hands to hold a single dumbbell and take the right foot behind you, toe touching the floor.
-Bend the elbows, taking the weight behind the head.
+Hold a single dumbbell with both hands and step back with your right foot such that your toe is touching the ground.
+Take the load off your head by bending your elbows and bringing them behind you.
 As you straighten the arms, squeeze the triceps and kick the right leg up as though you're going to touch your toe with the weight.

 Lift With Your Legs